I-Amarjeet/resume-shortlister/README.md

 2. **Detailed Candidate Evaluations**:
    - Contact information (name, email, GitHub, LinkedIn)
-   - Scores for each evaluation criterion
+   - Scores for each evaluation criterion with visual ratings
    - Technical assessment in bullet points
    - Project complexity rating with details
+   - Comparative analysis against other candidates
+   - Identified skill gaps compared to top performers
+   - Relative strengths in the candidate pool
    - Other criterion-specific details
    - Overall remarks